seancroach/not_empty/README.md

 ## Motivation

 There are other packages that solve this solution.
-When searching for my own, I came across two other packages:
+When searching for my own, I primarily came across two other packages:

 * [`nonempty`] which only supported vectors and didn't have a sollution to working elegantly with iterators.
 Also, interoperability between its exported